elluis1001/Formula-1-Project/README.md

 # Formula-1-Project

-Certainly.
-I'll modify the README to include information about scraping team standings as well.
-Here's an updated version of the README:

 # Formula 1 Standings Scraper

 This Python script scrapes Formula 1 driver and team standings data from the official Formula 1 website for the years 1950 to 2023 and saves the data as individual CSV files.